yuzawa-san/googolplex-theater/README.md

 ## Requirements

+This application has very minimal runtime requirements:

-* Java 8 or later.
-The [gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is used to build this application.
+* Java runtime version 8 or later.
+* Linux or MacOS is preferred.
+Windows is not currently tested.

+There are certain requirements for networking which are beyond the realm of this project, but should be noted:

-* The application must run on the same network as your Chromecasts.
+* This application must run on the same network as your Chromecasts.
 * Multicast DNS must work on your network and on the machine you run the application on.
+This is how the devices and the application discover each other.
-* IMPORTANT: URLs must be HTTPS and must not [deny framing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options)
+* IMPORTANT: URLs must be HTTPS and must not [deny framing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) This is a limit of using an IFRAME to display content.

-* Linux or MacOS is preferred.
-Windows is not tested.
+Development requirements:

+* JDK 8 or later.
+The [gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is used to build this application and is already included.

 ## Installation